-Katie has successfully defended her MS thesis and is currently working on edits.
-Her Master's thesis updated and revised the reproductive parameters of the Blue Shark, including re-examining the migration routes as they relate to reproductive conditions.
+Katie graduated in August 2018.
+Her MS thesis updated and revised the reproductive parameters of the Blue Shark, including re-examining the migration routes as they relate to reproductive conditions.
 She conducted this work in collaboration with Dr. Lisa Natanson at NOAA's National Marine Fisheries Service (NMFS) lab in Narragansett, RI.
 Her research will inform population dynamics models for the Blue Shark in the northern Atlantic Ocean.
 Katie is currently working at the NOAA NMFS lab on shark ecology.

 Max finished his BS degree in Natural Resource Economics in May 2017 and earned many awards for his exceptional performance in the classroom.
-While in the lab group, Max looked at what effects different fishing gears had on coral reef fish assemblages in Lombok, Indonesia.
+While in our group, Max looked at what effects different fishing gears had on coral reef fish assemblages in Lombok, Indonesia.
 He also assisted PhD student Evans Arizi in Ghana for 3 months conducting fish landings surveys for sardinella along the coast.
-Max is currently a Research Associate at California Environmental Associates in San Francisco and enjoying the West Coast.
+Max is currently a Research Associate at California Environmental Associates in San Francisco.

 Jack graduated URI in May 2017 with a BS degree in Marine Biology.
-At graduation he was awarded the highest honors for his GPA.
-While in the lab, he worked on coral reef restoration data entry and analyses, learning how to code in R. Jack is starting a MS degree studying coral adaptation to climate change with Dr. Peter Edmunds at California State University, Northridge.
+At graduation he was awarded the highest honors for his outstanding GPA.
+While in the lab, he worked on coral reef restoration data entry and analyses, learning how to code in R. Jack is currently working on a MS degree studying coral adaptation to climate change with Dr. Peter Edmunds at California State University, Northridge.